LUWIZ

 Does GEO replace SEO for a B2B SaaS?+

 No. GEO builds on SEO.
-AI Overviews draw 92% of their citations from the organic top 10.
-A well-ranked page therefore has a better chance of being cited by an AI.
-GEO adds a layer: citable structure, off-site mentions, and coverage of decision queries.
+AI Overviews pull 92% of their citations from the organic top 10, and nearly half from positions 5 to 10.
+A well-ranked page is therefore more likely to be cited by an AI.
+GEO adds a layer: citable structure, off-site mentions and coverage of decision queries.

 How long before I see AI citations for my SaaS?+

-Well-structured technical pages can be cited within a few weeks of indexation.
-Off-site brand mentions (Reddit, comparisons, YouTube) take longer to accumulate but produce the most lasting effect.
-Expect a quarter to see measurable signals.
+Well-structured technical pages can be cited within weeks of indexing.
+Off-site brand mentions (Reddit, comparisons, YouTube) take longer to accumulate but produce the most durable effect.
+Expect a quarter for measurable signals and two to three for a stable share of citations.

 Decision queries: 'best tool for X', 'alternative to [competitor]', 'software for [specific use case]'.
-These are the ones your buyers put to LLMs before making a call.
-They convert better than broad informational queries.
+These are what your buyers ask LLMs before they decide.
+They convert better than broad informational queries and hold most of a SaaS's GEO value.

 How do I know if ChatGPT already recommends my SaaS?+

-Put your market's purchase queries directly to ChatGPT, Perplexity and Gemini, then note whether your brand appears, in what context and against which competitors.
-Repeat the exercise every month to track how your citation share evolves.
+Ask your market's buying queries directly to ChatGPT, Perplexity and Gemini, then note whether your brand appears, in what context and against which competitors.
+Repeat monthly to track your share of citations, your baseline metric.

 Cyril Quesnel